CompSciFutures/APMonitor/README.md

 12. `smtp_username` and `smtp_password` are optional (for servers without authentication)
 13. Email control flags (`email_outages`, `email_recoveries`, `email_reminders`) accept boolean or string values
 14. Monitor-level `email` flag accepts boolean or string values
+15. TCP monitors must use `tcp://` scheme, UDP monitors must use `udp://` scheme
+16. TCP/UDP addresses must include hostname/IP and port
+17. UDP monitors require `send` parameter
+18. `content_type` can only be specified if `send` is present
+19. `content_type` for TCP/UDP must be one of: text, hex, base64 (for HTTP/QUIC it's a raw MIME type string)
+20. `ssl_fingerprint` and `ignore_ssl_expiry` are not allowed for TCP/UDP monitors

 # Dependencies